rmera/gomd/README.md

 	Where R is a positive float.
 The rest of the syntax is equivalent to that for ClosestN.

-* RDF: Similar to the previous but returns the RDF or MDDF fro  residues of the type residuename1 or residuename2, with respecto to the selection.
+* RDF: Similar to the previous but returns the RDF or MDDF for residues of the type residuename1 or residuename2, with respecto to the selection.

 ```
 	./gomd [-skip=X -begin=Y] RDF  pdbname xtcname "selection" "residuename1 residuename2 residuenameM"
 ```

-	Where R is a positive float.
-The rest of the syntax is equivalent to that for ClosestN.

 * Distance: Plots the distance between pairs of selections for each frame of the trajectory.